-WorkZone is another cloud-based team management tool which is useful for mid-sized and bigger businesses.
+WorkZone is another cloud-based online collaboration tool that is useful for mid-sized and bigger businesses.
 Workzone’s ease of use is its most significant feature.

 The project dashboard is a collection of tasks, separated by project, which includes information about who’s responsible for the job, the timeline for completion, project status, and any notes that might be relevant to that task.